CSCI-1460-Computational-Linguistics/final-project-amith-c-04/README.md

 Repo Info and Running:

 To find a more in-depth explanation of the code please go to the VideoInfo.txt for a link to a Google Drive that has a ~5 min video walking through the code.
+For ease of use
-This video is also in .mp4 format if downloading it and viewing it locally is preferred.
+THIS IS THE LINK: https://drive.google.com/file/d/1KTJBWLumohsXJoNLRi_vK7bWo3vQ9fJT/view?usp=sharing This video is also in .mp4 format if downloading it and viewing it locally is preferred.
 The actual code can be found in the jupyter notebook Amith_Chintalapati_Final_Project.ipynb or Python file amith_chintalapati_final_project.py.
 To run, just run all on the jupyter notebook.

 Future Work: